foundation-model-stack/fms-hf-tuning/examples/trainercontroller_configs/Readme.md

       operations:
       - hfcontrols.should_training_stop
     ```
     Here is a brief primer on the above configuration.
-More details could be found [here](./architecture_records/001-trainer-controller-framework.md).
+More details could be found [here](../../architecture_records/001-trainer-controller-framework.md).
+Note that in the following descriptions, we use `metric` and `metric handler` interchangeably to describe a class which exposes numeric information about the training state / relevant computations for use in a `rule` for early termination.
     - *Description:* The above configuration stops the training when a **evaluation loss** decreases below 2.25 after two epochs.
-    - *Metrics:* The configuration uses two metrics listed under `controller-metrics` section.
-One is named `evalmetric`, which uses an in-built metric class called `EvalMetrics` to expose evaluation loss and the other (`trainer_state`) uses `TrainingState` to expose the current epoch.
+    - *Metrics:* The configuration uses two metrics listed under `controller_metrics` section.
+One is named `evalmetric`, which uses the built-in metric handler class `EvalMetrics` to expose evaluation loss, and the other, `trainer_state`, uses the built-in  metric handler class `TrainingState` to expose the current epoch.
 These are referred to in the `rule` as shown above.
-There are other metrics also which could be used in place of `evalmetric` and .
-Here is a list of supported metric classes:
+There are other metrics that could also be used in place of `evalmetric` and `trainer_state`.
+At the time of writing, the supported metric handler classes are as follows:
-      - `Loss`: Exposes the **training loss** after every `on_log` event.
+      - `Loss`: This metric handler exposes the **training loss** after every `on_log` event.
 See more on trainer events [here](https://huggingface.co/docs/transformers/v4.41.3/en/main_classes/callback#transformers.TrainerCallback).
       - `TrainerState`: This metric exposes the **trainer state** (more on trainer state can be found [here](https://huggingface.co/docs/transformers/v4.41.3/en/main_classes/callback#transformers.TrainerState)).
-[Here](tests/data/trainercontroller/loss_on_threshold_with_trainer_state.yaml) is an example metric which uses both the `TrainerState` and `Loss` metric.
+[Here](../../tests/data/trainercontroller/loss_on_threshold_with_trainer_state.yaml) is an example metric which uses both the `TrainerState` and `Loss` metric.
       - `EvalMetrics`: This metric exposes all the evaluation metrics used in the training job (E.g evaluation/validation loss).
-[Here](tests/data/trainercontroller/exposed_metrics.yaml) is an example metric which uses both the `EvalMetrics`.
+[Here](../../tests/data/trainercontroller/exposed_metrics.yaml) is an example config which uses the `EvalMetric`'s `eval_loss`.
       - `HistoryBasedMetric`: This metric exposes a moving **window** of evaluation metrics and training loss.
 It is useful to create rules on a history of values (i.e. evaluation metrics and training loss).
 Following are some examples which illustrate how this metric could be used:
-        - [epoch-level-eval-loss-patience.yaml](tests/data/trainercontroller/epoch-level-eval-loss-patience.yaml): This configuration performs a threshold test for evaluation loss with a **patience threshold** of 2.
-I.e suppose the evaluation loss lower threshold is 2, and patience threshold is 3, then the trainer controller will not take an action (E.g. stop training) when the rule becomes true (i.e. evaluation loss is lower than 2) for for three consecutive times.
+        - [epoch-level-eval-loss-patience.yaml](../../tests/data/trainercontroller/epoch-level-eval-loss-patience.yaml): This configuration performs a threshold test for evaluation loss with a **patience threshold** of 2.
+I.e., suppose the evaluation loss lower threshold is 2, and patience threshold is 3, then the trainer controller will not take an action, e.g., stop the training, when the rule becomes true. i.e., evaluation loss is lower than 2, three consecutive times.
-        - [non-decreasing-training-loss.yaml](tests/data/trainercontroller/non-decreasing-training-loss.yaml): This configuration compares the first and last values of a window of training loss samples and determines if the training loss has increased or not.
+        - [non-decreasing-training-loss.yaml](../../tests/data/trainercontroller/non-decreasing-training-loss.yaml): This configuration compares the first and last values of a window of training loss samples and determines if the training loss has increased or not.
 If there is an increase, the training is stopped.

         Let us assume use the below example to understand the usage:
         ```yaml